 Inflammation of the testicles can also be the result of epididymitis, an infection of the tube that carries semen out of the testicles.
 This is called epididymo-orchitis.

 Both bacteria and viruses can cause orchitis.

 - Bacteria that commonly cause orchitis include Escherichia coli, Staphylococcus, and Streptococcus.
 A prostate infection may occur in conjunction with orchitis.
 Epididymitis (inflammation of the tube on the back of the testicle) can lead to orchitis.

 - The virus that causes mumps can also cause orchitis.
 Most common in young boys (though rare in boys younger than ten years old), orchitis begins four to six days after mumps begins.
 Some boys will develop orchitis from mumps and end up with a condition called testicular atrophy (shrinking of the testicles).
-That is why it is so critical for all children, boys especially, to have injections to protect them from getting the childhood disease of mumps.
+That is why it is so critical for all children, boys especially, to have injections to protect them from getting mumps.

 - You may be at risk of non-sexually transmitted orchitis if you have not had proper vaccination against mumps, if you get urinary tract infections, if you are older than 45, or if you frequently have a catheter placed into your bladder.

 With orchitis, you may have a rapid onset of pain in one or both testicles that may spread to the groin.

 - One or both of your testicles may appear tender, swollen, and red or purple.

 - You might have a "heavy” feeling in the swollen testicle.